-This last category of animals, swarming, crawling things, appears to be the smaller animals that move about the earth, quickly, without legs or with barely perceptible legs, perhaps in large groups.
+The last category of animals, swarming, crawling things, appears to be the smaller animals that move about the earth.
+These animals move quickly, without legs, or with barely perceptible legs, perhaps in large groups.

-That verse from Habakkuk points to the inherent problem in creation: swarming things are hard to rule.
-This comparison provides a clue to the nature of swarming things but also hints at the future of God’s creation when it draws a parallel between swarming things “that have no ruler” and human beings.
+The verse from Habakkuk points to the inherent problem in creation: swarming things are hard to rule.
+This comparison provides a clue to the nature of swarming things.
+It also hints at the future of God’s creation when it parallels swarming things “that have no ruler” and human beings.

-Thanks to Habbakuk, we know that the biblical perception of swarming things is that they are ungovernable.
-Similarly we know the wild beasts are ungovernable since they were omitted from the animal categories in God’s instruction.
+So thanks to Habbakuk, we know that a biblical perception of swarming things is that they are ungovernable.
 These swarming things, theoretically under human rule, parallel humans under God’s rule.
-Yet humans are set to rule swarming things as God is set to rule humans.

-Beasts of the field, fish of the sea, birds of the air and creeping things, symbols of unruliness, reappear throughout the Hebrew Bible.
-In this verse from Hosea, the prophet speaks of a time when Israel will return to God who will establish a בְּרִית֙, a “covenant” with these unruly beings on behalf of the Israelites, paralleling the restoration of a covenant relationship between God and the Israelites.
-There will be peace in the land as it was intended:
+Beasts of the field, fish of the sea, birds of the air, and creeping things, symbols of unruliness, reappear throughout the Hebrew Bible.
+In a verse from Hosea, the prophet speaks of a time when Israel will return to God who will establish a בְּרִית֙, a “covenant” with these unruly beings on behalf of the Israelites.
+Thus, Hosea parallels the restoration of a covenant relationship between God and the Israelites with one between humans and nonhuman animals.
+There will be peace in the land as intended:

 וְכָרַתִּ֨י לָהֶ֤ם בְּרִית֙ בַּיּ֣וֹם הַה֔וּא עִם־חַיַּ֤ת הַשָּׂדֶה֙ וְעִם־ע֣וֹף הַשָּׁמַ֔יִם וְרֶ֖מֶשׂ הָֽאֲדָמָ֑ה וְקֶ֨שֶׁת וְחֶ֤רֶב וּמִלְחָמָה֙ אֶשְׁבּ֣וֹר מִן־הָאָ֔רֶץ וְהִשְׁכַּבְתִּ֖ים לָבֶֽטַח׃